apify/got-scraping/README.md

     ciphers: getCiphersBasedOnNode(),
     // We need to have browser-like headers to blend in.
     useHeaderGenerator: true,
+    // Got has infinite timeout by default.
+In scraping we have to count with bad proxies.
+Without custom timeout it would just hang.
+    timeout: 60000
 };
 ```
 ### Got scraping extra options